-As they got even closer still, Max noticed two other people waiting at the circular entrance to the architecture.
-They both seemed about his age.
+As they got even closer still, Max noticed two other people waiting at the circular entrance to the lone-standing architecture.
+They both were about his age.
 There was a girl; she was short and stalky, draped in a baggy green sweater with a game controller printed on the center of it.
 A frizzy, orange mane fell on her shoulders and thick spectacles rested on her freckled button nose.
-The other was a boy; dark skinned, tall and lanky.
-The sides of his head were shaved and on top he had long purple bangs that hung over his brow like eye curtains.
+The other was a boy; dark-skinned, tall and lanky.
+The sides of his head were shaved and on top, he had long purple bangs that hung over his brow like eye curtains.
 His T-shirt was black with a white skull in the center and on his wrists were bracelets with spikes coming out of them.
 Not real metal spikes, plastic ones painted silver.

 “It’s about time you got back here,” said the girl, her arms crossed and a pout on her face.
 “We’ve been bored out of our trees!”

 Sailor Dee replied, “I told you I had to get one more, my sweet.
 This is Max.”

 The girl looked Max up and down.
 “He doesn’t look so awkward,” she said.
 “But he does look really familiar…” She continued to examine him for a moment but failed to make her desired connection.